 All fifty states have enacted GDL laws to give new drivers a chance to build up their skills.
 These laws have three tiers, with new drivers using a learner’s permit to driver with supervision.
 Upon turning sixteen and meeting other requirements like completing driver’s education, the teen will get a provisional license.
 This license allows them to drive without supervision, but limits the number of passengers and hours that a teen may drive.
 Finally, after completing their provisional requirements the driver will acquire a full driving license.

 These laws are designed to address some of the main causes of teen driving accidents, including driving at night and distracted driving.
 Your state’s GDL requirements should be an important component of the rules you set for your teen driver.

 Reconsider the new car.

-While allowing your teen driver to take the keys to your main transportation might sound like a risk, studies have shown that teens are far more likely to drive safely when they are in the family car as opposed to their own ride.
+Allowing your teen driver to take the keys to your main transportation might sound like a risk.
+However, studies have shown that teens are far more likely to drive safely when they are in the family car as opposed to their own ride.
 If you do get your teen a vehicle, consider something older with a focus on safety features instead of the sporty, newer model.

 Enroll your teen in driver’s education.

 Most states require these courses before a driver can get a provisional license.
 These courses will cover the rules of the road and the wide variety of hazards new drivers will face.
 Not only do they give teens a chance to learn these rules in a hands on environment, teens will also have the chance to hear this important information from someone besides their parents.

 Consider using an app to monitor your teen’s driving.